andrew921as/ImageProcess/README.md

 ##To upload images:
 Place the images in the folder Images, in the program all the images are going to be search in this folder.

+##To run this program:
+use the comand "py .\miMain.py" or "python3 .\miMain.py"